bagcoin/bagcoin-ui/help/en/introduction/blockchain.md

 Who exactly is allows to *produce* a block at which time instant is defined by a consensus mechanism called *Delegated Proof of Stake*.
-In essence, the shareholders of BitShares (holders of the BTS token) can cast a vote for their preferred block producers on the blockchain.
+In essence, the shareholders of Bagcoin (holders of the BGC token) can cast a vote for their preferred block producers on the blockchain.
 Those so called *witnesses* with the most votes are allowed to produce blocks.

 ## Transactions

-The Graphene blockchain technology offers a variety of transaction types.
+The Bagcoin blockchain technology offers a variety of transaction types.
 Users are not only able to simply transfer assets between each other, but there are also transactions to interact with the decentralized exchange.
 Most of these transaction types are labeled with a self-explaining tag, others require more